Nicca42/Ethereum/Educational/Vyper/README.md

 Function structure:
 ```
 @public
 @payable
 def functionName():
     <functionality>
 ```

 Default functions
 Vyper can have a default function, which is executed on a call to the contract that does not match any functions.
-The

 ###Events